Nicolás Vallejo

-Javier Nicolás Vallejo (born 3 January 2004) is an Argentinian footballer who plays as a forward for Independiente and the Argentina national under-20 football team.
+Javier Nicolás Vallejo (born 3 January 2004) is an Argentinian footballer who plays as a forward for Liverpool Montevideo, on loan from Independiente.
+He is an Argentina U20 international.

 Career

 From Chaco Province, Vallejo signed a contract in 2022 keeping him with Independiente until December 2024.
-In his first league start for the club he scored the only goal of the game in a 1-0 win over Arsenal de Sarandí on the 2 October 2022.
+In his first league start for the club he scored the only goal of the game in a 1–0 win over Arsenal de Sarandí on the 2 October 2022.
 This came just days after he missed a spot kick in a penalty shoot out that saw his club defeated in the Copa Argentina.
 That same month he was celebrated as he scored a late equaliser for this club in a 2-2 league draw against Boca Juniors.

+In August 2023, he signed on loan for Talleres de Córdoba.

+In February 2025, he moved abroad to join Uruguayan Primera División club Liverpool Montevideo on a year-long loan, with an option to buy.

 International career

 He was named in the Argentina under-20 squad by Javier Mascherano for the 2023 South American U-20 Championship held in Colombia in January and February 2023.